 At BCIT, entrance requirements are program-specific.
-All programs require English 12, but the grade level varies.
-Be sure to check for the specific level of English required by your program (e.g., 67% in English 12).
-If you have specific questions about English entrance requirements, contact a Program Advisor.
+All programs require English 12, but the percentage required varies by program.
+Be sure to confirm your program’s specific English requirement before applying (e.g., 67% in English 12).
+If you have specific questions about English entrance requirements, contact BCIT Program Advising.

 COMM 0015 English Competency Assessment

 - Reading – a 20 multiple-choice test that includes questions focusing on understanding the purpose of a passage, interpreting ideas, understanding relationship between ideas, and drawing conclusions.
 The maximum time for this section is 60 minutes.

 - Writing – a 300 to 600 word essay on a given topic.
 The maximum time for this section is 60 minutes.

 BCIT uses AccuplacerTM for the COMM 0015 test.
 Part 1 is marked by computer.
 The essay in Part 2 is evaluated by at least two separate markers through BCIT’s Communication Department.
 You can get the reading test sample questions (Next-Generation Reading) as well as sample essays (WritePlacer) online.

 COMM 0033 English Speaking and Listening Assessment

-This is a computer-based assessment designed to help determine if your speaking and listening skills are at a level necessary to meet the entrance requirements of BCIT full-time programs and part-time studies courses.
+This is a computer-based assessment designed to help determine if your speaking and listening skills are at a level necessary to meet the entrance requirements of BCIT full-time programs and part-time courses.
 We will administer the COMM 0033 test to you at home using Zoom; a live test administrator will supervisor you from start to finish.

 1. Speaking – This section consists of four speaking tasks.
 For each task, you will have one-minute to prepare your response, and then you will be expected to speak for one-minute into the microphone on your headset.
 Your responses will be recorded and assessed by trained evaluators.

 - Task 1: Reading a passage.